Kim, Kourtney and Khloe Kardashian Get Emotional in Group Therapy

-Following the screaming match that dominated last week's season premiere, Kourtney Kardashian still has some bad blood with sisters Kim and Khloe, but her hot-tempered siblings seem to think they know why Kourtney has been so standoffish.
+Following the screaming match that dominated last week's season premiere, Kourtney Kardashian still has some bad blood with sisters Kim and Khloe, but her hot-tempered siblings seem to think they know why their oldest sibling has been so standoffish.

 "Kourtney has a new boyfriend and a new therapist, and I don’t know which one is the problem," Kim said, referring to Kourtney's now-ex Younes Bendjima.
 "She's so nasty to us."